 Table 5 shows that 58% (self-reported SDQ version; 2386 of 4130) and 37% (parent-reported SDQ version; 1500 of 4020) of adolescents in care showed a total difficulties scale score within the 'normal' range.
 Thus, compared to the profile approach, the total difficulties scale would have indicated the presence of problems among substantially fewer adolescents in care: 42% with the self-reported SDQ version and 63% with the parent-reported SDQ version (95% based on the profile approach, see Table 3).
-The most prevalent profiles among adolescents in care with 'normal' total difficulties scale scores are the 'borderline hyperactivity difficulties', 'borderline conduct and social difficulties' and the 'emotional difficulties' profiles.
+The most prevalent profiles among adolescents in care with 'normal' total difficulties', 'borderline conduct and social difficulties' and the 'emotional difficulties' profiles.